-Palestine: There is a solid geopolitical reason for Palestine’s centrality in world politics and wars.
-This is the result of Britain’s conflicting agreements with various persons of interest in WWI, and using the territory it won from the Ottomans to pay off those agreements.
+There is a solid geopolitical reason for Palestine’s current centrality in world politics and wars.
+This is the result of Britain’s conflicting agreements with various parties with interests in the Middle East, and using the territory it won from the Ottomans in WWII to pay off those agreements.

 The 1916 Sykes-Picot Agreement (1916) divided the Middle East into British and French spheres of influence as spoils of war.
 This is, after all, standard practice to reimburse the costs of waging war, as well as a major impetus for waging war, and gave the winners total control of captured territory and its inhabitants.
 Whether or not they were labeled with the old-fashioned term “slave,” they nonetheless existed to serve the purposes of the conquerors.